willhansen/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 ./gradlew :kotlin-gradle-plugin-integration-tests:test
 ```

-If you want to run only one test class, you need to append `--tests` flag with value of test class, which you want to run
+If you want to run only one test class, you need to append `--tests` flag with konstue of test class, which you want to run
 ```shell
 ./gradlew :kotlin-gradle-plugin-integration-tests:kgpAllTests --tests <class-name-with-package>
 ```